 You should feel a moral obligation to pay, but these creditors will likely be the most understanding of your situation.
 Don’t hide.
 Do the right thing and contact this person immediately to set up a face-to-face meeting.

 While these debts are real and will be paid eventually, they are rarely essential unless you are still receiving treatment.

 Every other debt you owe is probably in this category.
 These unsecured debts are rarely, if ever, essential enough to pay first.

 Adopt a business-like mindset and treat your creditors as you would want to be treated if the tables were turned.
-Be courteous and respectful yet assertive.
+Be courteous and respectful, yet assertive.
 Do not make promises you cannot keep.
-And when your situation turns around (it will!) keep the promises you have made to your creditors, your family, and to yourself.
+And when your situation turns around (it will!) keep the promises you have made to your creditors, your family, and yourself.